Understanding Investment Returns: ROI, Annualised, and Real

 There is one more distinction that matters enormously.
 The nominal return is the headline percentage.
 The real return is what is left after inflation is removed — and it is the real return that tells you whether your purchasing power actually grew.

 An investment returning 6% in a year when inflation was 3% has a nominal return of 6% but a real return of about 3%.
 The other 3% merely kept pace with rising prices.
-When you judge an investment, the real return is the honest measure of progress.
+(The exact figure is (1.06 ÷ 1.03) − 1 = 2.9%, but the subtraction shortcut is close enough for everyday thinking.)
+When you judge an investment, the real return is the honest measure of progress — and in a high-inflation year, an investment can post a positive nominal return while quietly going backwards in real terms.

 Do Not Forget Total Return

 Finally, a return is not only about price.
-For many investments, part of the return comes as income — dividends from shares, interest from bonds, rent from property.
+For many investments, part of the return comes as income — dividends from ASX shares, interest from bonds and term deposits, rent from an investment property.
 Total return combines both the change in value and this income.
-Looking only at the price change can understate how an investment actually performed.
+Looking only at the price change can badly understate how an investment actually performed: a share whose price barely moved but which paid steady dividends may have delivered a perfectly respectable total return.

 The Four Questions to Ask